hanakysela/Polar/README.md

 ## ToDo

-- how are laps handled? (and when do I actually use them?)

 - can I speed up the parsing ?!?

-- update the infotable

 - output to public Dropbox (the infotable copy + some charts?)